phillpott63464/nmr-citrate-and-machine-learning-metabolomics/notes.md

 Best Parameters: - n_epochs: 100.0 - batch_size: 90.0 - lr: 0.003714545902240392 - div_size: 2.0

-It definetly works on FID data at least as well as it does on frequency data
+It definetly works on FID data at least as well as it does on frequency data, generally with a lower requirement for length of data, as well as not requiring an x axis to reduce training tensor.

 ## CNN